open-component-model/ocm/docs/reference/ocm_get_references.md

-## ocm components get
+## ocm get references

-get component version
+get references of a component version

 ### Synopsis

-Get lists all component versions specified, if only a component is specified all versions are listed.
+Get references of a component version.
+References are specified by identities.
+An identity consists of a name argument followed by optional <code>&lt;key>=&lt;value></code>
+arguments.

 If the <code>--repo</code> option is specified, the given names are interpreted relative to the specified repository using the syntax